harrytr/p53/README.md

 ## Data Analysis and Optimization for CCLE and TCGA databases platform.

-This platform has been developed in the department of Oncology, University of Oxford 2019-2021.

 It facilitates data analysis for the well known databases CCLE and TCGA with two main avenues of modelling schemes implemented:

 * GLM with ReNoiR (Generalized Linear Regression models)